Are Colon Cleanses Safe?

 Think Before You Colon Cleanse

-“The idea of having a cleanse may seem like a good idea, but I advise any patient looking to do this or any colonic treatment to be careful,” Dr. Nandra says.
+For most people, Dr. Nandra says, the colon does its job just fine.
+“The idea of having a cleanse may seem like a good idea, but I tell any patient looking to try this or any colonic treatment to be careful,” Dr. Nandra says.
 “None have been tested by the U.S. Food and Drug Administration, nor have ingredients been tested or verified by any medical board.”

 Types of Colon Cleanses